gbv/jskos-cli/README.md

 Concepts in CSV format are specified with:

 * `notation` to build URIs from
-* `prefLabel` and `scopeNote` (only if a language is specified)
+* `prefLabel` and `scopeNote` (if a language is specified)
 * `level` and/or `broaderNotation` for hierarchies.
 CSV output uses `broaderNotation`.

-Multi-hierarchies are not supported in CSV.
+Multi-hierarchies are not supported when converting from and/or to CSV.

-Mappings in CSV are specified with:
+Mappings in CSV format are specified with:

 * `fromNotation`
 * `fromLabel` (if a language is specified)
 * `toNotation`
 * `toLabel` (if a language is specified)
 * `type`
+* `creator`

 1-to-n mappings are not supported yet.